New York University School of Professional Studies: 1960s–1980s

-In the 1960s, the Office of Community Service Programs and the Division of Business and Management was created.
-New associate degree offerings in the liberal arts, business, public service, and physical therapy laid the groundwork for the future Paul McGhee Division for adult learners returning to college to earn a degree.
+In the 1960s, the Office of Community Service Programs was created, as was the Division of Business and Management.
+Associate's degree offerings began in 1964, in fields including the liberal arts, business, public service, and physical therapy; these generally took four years of part-time study to complete, although subsequently they could be done within three years.
+These introductions laid the groundwork for the future Paul McGhee Division for adult learners returning to college to earn a degree.

 The school produced a monthly publication, Pleasures in Learning; in 1964, Milton R. Stern served as editor.